freeCodeCamp/testable-projects-fcc/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Branch starts with either `fix/`, `feature/`, or `translate/` (e.g. `fix/signin-issue`)
 - [ ] You have only one commit (if not, [squash](http://forum.freecodecamp.com/t/how-to-squash-multiple-commits-into-one-with-git/13231) them into one commit).
 - [ ] Your changes have been tested either locally or using a newly created CDN based on your fork's testable-projects-fcc/build/bundle.js file
-- [ ] Working changes have been added to the build by running `npm run build`

 #### Type of Change

 <!-- What type of change does your code introduce?
 After creating the PR, tick the checkboxes that apply. -->

 - [ ] Small bug fix (non-breaking change which fixes an issue)